ivanamati/PyWebChatGPTAsisstant/README.md

-# PyWebAsisstant
+# PyWebChatGPTAsisstant

-This is my starting project for learning Flask to develop web applications.
+This is my project from Flask learning in which i included OpenAI API to learn how to work with chatgpt.

-PyWebAsisstant has a script for answering the users question.
-It searches the Wikipedia and Wolframalpha.
+PyWebChatGPTAsisstant runs with openai API key, which is here hidden.

-All the user has to do is write the question in the space provided for it and wait for the answer of the digital assistant.
+All the user has to do is write the question in the space provided for it and wait for the answer of chatgpt.

 To use this web page do the following: